 Thanks to this exclusive approach which forms part of a strong identity, the Studio MHNA has expanded and currently employs more than twenty-five people.

-Combining functionality with poetry, creating a “multifaceted trademark which is nevertheless recognisable” in the French spirit, is the direction which the two partners are taking, bringing with them in their enthusiastic and infinite production hotel flagships such as the Martinez in Cannes or the Grand Hôtel de Cabourg, a testimonial to hundred-year-old luxury, renowned for its role at the beginning of sea bathing.
+Combining functionality with poetry, creating a “multifaceted trademark which is nevertheless recognizable” in the French spirit, is the direction that the two partners are taking, bringing with them in their enthusiastic and infinite production hotel flagships such as the Martinez in Cannes or the Grand Hôtel de Cabourg, a testimonial to hundred-year-old luxury, renowned for its role at the beginning of sea bathing.

 Certain of their works are now produced by very reputable French manufacturers.

 Their 25 years of experience, their career paths, their voyages, their vision of things, their analyses, their singularity, and the fineness and richness of their ideas have brought certain of their clients to ask them to have a much larger approach toward the projects.
 Today as well as being used for their expertise and savoir-faire, they have been entrusted with missions of artistic direction and global design.

 The Radisson Collection Hotel Palazzo Nani in Venice, Italy – Have a Look